Walking and Cycling Encouragement

 How It Is Implemented

-Bicycle and walking encouragement programs are usually implemented by community groups such as cycling organizations, local transportation agencies, employers, Transportation Management Associations, chambers of commerce, Tourist Promotion Organizations, and individual businesses.
+Bicycle and walking encouragement programs are usually implemented by community groups such as cycling organizations and advocacy groups (Buehler and Handy 2008; Roughton, et al. 2012), local transportation agencies, employers, Transportation Management Associations, chambers of commerce, Tourist Promotion Organizations, and individual businesses.

 Travel Impacts